Migrating to SharePoint Online - More detail

 Batch and upload

-The Microsoft Migration API migration jobs work most effectively with batches of around 250MB, but multiple jobs can be run simultaneously.
+The Microsoft Migration API migration jobs work most effectively with batches of around 250MB, but 100s of such jobs can be run simultaneously (the official limit is 1500 but in practise this depends on a number of factors).

-The Clockwork Tool groups the documents into batches and uploads the documents and associated metadata (as XML) to your Azure storage.
+The Clockwork Migrator groups the documents into batches and uploads the document metadata (as XML) to your Azure storage.
+If the documents haven’t already been uploaded to Azure the Migrator uploads them as well.

 Launch and monitor